scholarsmate/omega-omg/README.md

 #### Demo: End-to-End Object Matching and Highlighting

 The following demonstrates how to use the CLI tools to extract and visualize matches from a text file using a demo OMG rule set:

+> Tip: In VS Code, install the OmegaOMG Language Support extension, then open `demo/demo.omg` for syntax highlighting and completion while you explore the rules.

 1. **Run the matcher and output results to JSON (line‑delimited):**